ZeptoBST/reLCS/README.md

 # OpenLCS
 An experimental and unofficial port of GTA LCS to PC.

-Here's how to get reLCS working:
+Here's how to get OpenLCS working:

 1: Get the executable.